 The CDC recommendations for anyone who has mild to moderate COVID-19 symptoms is to stay home except to get medical care if needed.
 They state: “Most people with COVID-19 have mild illness and are able to recover at home without medical care.
 Do not leave your home, except to get medical care.
 Do not visit public areas.”
 If you live with others, there’s a good chance that if you’re sick, they’ve already been exposed, but it's still recommended that we take precautions to prevent their exposure in case they haven’t picked up the virus yet.

 Follow social distancing strictly at home for 14 days.
-If you’re sick and have access to a facemask, you should wear one when you are around other people, even at home.
+If you’re sick you should wear one when you are around other people, even at home.
 If possible, designate a “sick room” in your home, keep the door closed, and use a separate bathroom if available.
 Protect others from coughs and sneezes by covering your mouth and nose with a tissue when you cough or sneeze, or if you don’t have one on hand, cough or sneeze into your sleeve.
 Discard tissues in your own lined waste pail.
 Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, clean your hands with an alcohol-based hand sanitizer that contains at least 60% alcohol.

 If someone is bringing food to your room and taking away the dishes – think room service – have them leave the food at the door, and ditto with the dishes after.
 Do not share any personal items, including towels or bedding, with anyone in your home, and anyone handling your dishes, etc. should wash hands after all contact with items you’ve touched.
 Dishes should all be run through the dishwasher.
 No dishwasher?
 Use very hot water and soap, and wash thoroughly.
 Per the CDC, clean high-touch surfaces in your isolation area (“sick room” and bathroom) every day; let a caregiver clean and disinfect high-touch surfaces in other areas of the home.
 If a caregiver or other person needs to clean and disinfect a sick person’s bedroom or bathroom, they should do so on an as-needed basis.
 The caregiver/other person should wear a mask and wait as long as possible after the sick person has used the bathroom.